NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>tr</code>
 * <code>xz</code>

 I should add, not all of the above dependencies are required in order for OmniBackup to work.
 At runtime, it dynamically decides which dependencies are required and then search for them.
 For example, if you did not enabled PostgreSQL database backup, it won't look for <code>pg_dump</code>, <code>pg_dumpall</code> and <code>sudo</code> binaries.
-Or, if you choose to go with LZMA2 compression algorithm it only looks for <code>xz</code> and ignore both <code>bzip2</code> and <code>xz</code> binaries.
+Or, if you choose to go with LZMA2 compression algorithm it only looks for <code>xz</code> and ignore both <code>bzip2</code> and <code>gzip</code> binaries.
 Of course some of these commands like <code>cd</code> are internal and there is no need to lookup the filesystem to find them.
 On my FreeBSD system I only had to install the following ports in order to have all the dependencies complete:

-<code>databases/postgresql9*-client</code> one of these ports provide <code>pg_dump</code> and <code>pg_dumpall</code>
+* <code>databases/postgresql9*-client</code> one of these ports provide <code>pg_dump</code> and <code>pg_dumpall</code>
-<code>databases/mariadb*-client</code> one of these ports provides <code>mysqldump</code>
+* <code>databases/mariadb*-client</code> one of these ports provides <code>mysqldump</code>
-<code>databases/mysql5*-client</code> one of these ports provides <code>mysqldump</code>
+* <code>databases/mysql5*-client</code> one of these ports provides <code>mysqldump</code>
-<code>openldap24-server</code> provides <code>slapcat</code>
+* <code>openldap24-server</code> provides <code>slapcat</code>
-<code>security/sudo</code> provides <code>sudo</code>
+* <code>security/sudo</code> provides <code>sudo</code>
-<code>sysutils/flock</code> probably a default on GNU/Linux, provides <code>flock</code> executable on FreeBSD
+* <code>sysutils/flock</code> probably a default on GNU/Linux, provides <code>flock</code> executable on FreeBSD
-<code>textproc/jq</code> provides <code>jq</code>
+* <code>textproc/jq</code> provides <code>jq</code>

-Note that from the above list only <code>flock</code> and [jq](http://stedolan.github.io/jq/) are only mandatory requirements unless based on OmniBackup configuration other dependencies get pulled in.
+Note that from the above list only <code>flock</code> and [jq](http://stedolan.github.io/jq/) are only mandatory requirements unless based on OmniBackup configurations other dependencies get pulled in.
 The best way to determine dependencies is to ignore the list of dependencies and first configure you OmniBackup instance.
 When your done with that, run OmniBackup manually for the first time.
 If it won't complain about any dependency then you are good to go.
 However, if it does, then you should resolve the dependencies one by one until you are good to go.

 <br />